go-zing/gozz-doc/docs/README.md

 <<<@/gozz-doc-examples/overview01/.types.raw.go

-Add some annotations in code's comments, the syntax be like `+zz:plugin_name:plugin_args`。
+Add some annotations in code's comments, the syntax be like `+zz:plugin_name:plugin_args`.

 <<<@/gozz-doc-examples/overview01/.types.pre.go{10-12,16,19,22,25,28,32,33,36,42}